lrth06/cat_in_x_flavors/README.md

 # CAT IN X FLAVORS

 The goal of this repository is to replicate the familiar "cat" command in as many languages as I can.
-Full, and additional functionality will be added, but currently the models simply read the file contents to a string in the console, or warn you in the event that there was no file given, or if the file you've specified cannot be opened.
+Full, and additional functionality will be added, but currently the models simply read the file contents to a string in the console, warn you in the event that there was no file given, or if the file you've specified cannot be opened.

 ## Usage